MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/conferencing-recording-consent.md

 ## Configure explicit recording consent for Audio Conferencing

 You must use PowerShell to configure explicit recording consent for users or groups in your organization.
-You must have PowerShell installed on your machine to manage this policy.
+PowerShell must be installed on your machine to manage this policy.
 For instructions on installing PowerShell on Windows, Mac, or Linux for the first time, see [Install PowerShell on Windows, Linux, and macOS - PowerShell](/powershell/scripting/install/installing-powershell).

 For cmdlets to enable explicit recording consent for Audio Conferencing, see [Manage explicit recording consent through PowerShell](meeting-recording.md#manage-explicit-recording-consent-through-powershell).

-To learn about managing channel meeting recording downloads, recording expiration, setting custom privacy policy URLs, and more, see [Teams meeting recording](meeting-recording.md).

 ## Recording consent dial pad controls